GRIT: Fast, Interpretable, and Verifiable Goal Recognition with Learned Decision Trees for Autonomous Driving: INTRODUCTION

+Verification and interpretation are not possible for some prediction methods such as those that make use of deep neural networks (DNNs) \cite{rhinehart_precog_2019,lee_desire_2017,chai_multipath_2019,xu_learning_2019,casas_intentnet_2018,hu_generic_2019,li_conditional_2019,mozaffari_deep_2020}, due their complexity and large number of parameters \cite{ayers_parot_2020}.
 Another approach to prediction is to first perform goal recognition, and use this to inform trajectory prediction.
-One method of goal recognition is planning to a set of possible goal locations from the perspective of the agent for which we are performing goal recognition on \cite{albrecht_interpretable_2020,hardy_contingency_2013,bandyopadhyay_intention-aware_2013,ziebart_maximum_2008}.
+One method of goal recognition is planning to a set of possible goal locations from the perspective of the agent for which we are performing goal recognition on \cite{albrecht_interpretable_2021,hardy_contingency_2013,bandyopadhyay_intention-aware_2013,ziebart_maximum_2008,darweesh_estimating_2019,hanna_interpretable_2021}.
 Such goal recognition methods can be used to generate accurate long term trajectory predictions which are explainable through rationality principles.
-However, the planning process can be computationally intensive and difficult to run in real time.
-The computational complexity also means that verification is likely to be intractable.
+However, the planning process is computationally complex, making it difficult to run in real time and intractable to verify.

-There has been significant previous work on the verification of autonomous driving policies \cite{zita_application_2017, shalev-shwartz_formal_2017}.
-However, to the best of our knowledge no existing prediction methods for autonomous vehicles have been shown to be verifiable.
+There has been significant previous work on verification of autonomous driving policies \cite{zita_application_2017, shalev-shwartz_formal_2017}.
+However, to the best of our knowledge no existing verifiable prediction methods for AVs.
 Recent work has shown that decision trees can produce models which are more easily verified and interpreted than deep neural networks in domains other than prediction for autonomous vehicles.
-Bastani et al. \cite{bastani_verifiable_2018} used decision trees to represent a reinforcement learning policy, and showed that certain properties of these decision trees can be efficiently verified using off-the-shelf SMT solvers.
-Liu et al. \cite{liu_improving_2019} used knowledge distillation to obtain an interpretable decision tree from a less interpretable deep neural network for multi-class classification.
+Bastani et al. \cite{bastani_verifiable_2018} used decision trees to represent a reinforcement learning policy, and showed that certain properties of these decision trees can be efficiently verified using off-the-shelf satisfiability modulo theories (SMT) solvers.
+Liu et al. \cite{liu_improving_2019} used knowledge distillation to obtain an interpretable decision tree from a less interpretable deep neural network for classification.
 These works motivate our approach to use decision trees for an interpretable and verifiable goal recognition method.